 During 2016 the African Union (AU) High Level Implementation Panel (AUHIP) for Sudan proposed a Roadmap agreement to help end the conflicts in Darfur, South Kordofan and Blue Nile.
 Despite the Sudanese government and a number of rebel groups, including the SPLM-N, signing the Roadmap, the parties failed to agree on a permanent cessation of hostilities.
-During January and February 2017 the government indicated its willingness to sign a comprehensive ceasefire.
-However, the SAF and SPLM-N have since accused each other of perpetrating new attacks in South Kordofan.
 On 2 July President Omar al-Bashir extended a unilateral ceasefire for Darfur, Blue Nile and South Kordofan until 31 October 2017.
 On 31 July the SPLM-N declared a unilateral ceasefire until 31 January 2018.

-The government has systematically obstructed the AU-UN hybrid peacekeeping force in Darfur (UNAMID), tasked with a civilian protection mandate, from carrying out human rights monitoring.
+The government continues to systematically obstruct the AU-UN hybrid peacekeeping force in Darfur (UNAMID), tasked with a civilian protection mandate, from carrying out human rights monitoring.
 Since 2008 more than 70 UNAMID peacekeepers have been killed.

 The UN Security Council (UNSC) and AU have failed to ensure that the government and SPLM-N honor past agreements on the cessation of hostilities and delivery of humanitarian assistance.
-Indiscriminate attacks on civilian areas by the SAF and SPLM-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.
+Previous attacks on civilian areas by the SAF and SPLA-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.

-Since its deployment in Darfur in 2008, UNAMID has been unable to provide adequate protection to civilians and has been obstructed by the government.
-Ongoing inter-communal violence and SAF operations contribute to the risk of further mass atrocity crimes.
-The alleged use of chemical weapons and attacks on UN peacekeepers constitute possible war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
-While fighting in some parts of Darfur has decreased in recent years, several areas, especially Jebel Marra, still require a robust peacekeeping presence.
+Since its deployment in Darfur in 2008, UNAMID has been unable to provide adequate protection to civilians.
+Sporadic inter-communal violence and SAF operations contribute to the risk of further mass atrocity crimes.
+The alleged use of chemical weapons and attacks on UN peacekeepers constitute war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
+While the overall level of violence in Darfur has decreased in recent years, several areas, especially Jebel Marra, still require a robust peacekeeping presence.

-Not only is the government of Sudan manifestly failing to uphold its Responsibility to Protect, it is directly responsible for perpetrating mass atrocity crimes in South Kordofan, Blue Nile and Darfur.
+International pressure is necessary to ensure that the government of Sudan upholds its Responsibility to Protect and is held accountable for perpetrating mass atrocity crimes in South Kordofan, Blue Nile and Darfur.

 Following a UNSC referral, in June 2005 the International Criminal Court (ICC) opened an investigation into the situation in Darfur.
 Between 2007 and 2014 the ICC issued arrest warrants for three Sudanese government officials, including multiple warrants for President Omar al-Bashir on charges of war crimes, crimes against humanity and genocide.
 The ICC also issued arrest warrants for one pro-government and two anti-government militia leaders.
 None of the indictees have been surrendered to the Court and the Chief Prosecutor of the ICC has repeatedly criticized the UNSC for failing to meaningfully assist in their arrest.

 On 29 June the UNSC adopted Resolution 2363, which extended UNAMID's mandate until 30 June 2018.
-The resolution emphasized that those responsible for violations of international humanitarian law and violations and abuses of human rights must be held accountable and that the government of Sudan "bears the primary responsibility to protect civilians within its territory and subject to its jurisdiction, including protection from crimes against humanity and war crimes."
-The Council mandated a reduction of the military component of UNAMID by 44 percent and the police component by 30 percent over the next twelve months.
+The resolution emphasized the need to hold perpetrators accountable and that the government of Sudan "bears the primary responsibility to protect civilians within its territory and subject to its jurisdiction, including protection from crimes against humanity and war crimes."
+The Council mandated a phased reduction of the military component of UNAMID by 44 percent and the police component by 30 percent over the next twelve months.

-After 13 years and 57 resolutions it is time for the UNSC and other UN member states to review their entire approach to endemic conflict and ongoing atrocities in Sudan.
-The UNSC should immediately expand the arms embargo on Darfur to include South Kordofan and Blue Nile.
-Following the reconfiguration of UNAMID, the UNSC should closely monitor the precarious security situation in Darfur.
+The UNSC and other UN member states must review their approach to recurring conflict and atrocities in Sudan.
+The UNSC should expand the arms embargo on Darfur to include South Kordofan and Blue Nile.
+Following the reconfiguration of UNAMID, the UNSC must closely monitor the precarious security situation in Darfur.

-The government, SPLM-N and other parties must abide by the AUHIP Roadmap and cease all armed hostilities in Darfur, South Kordofan and Blue Nile.
+The government, SPLM-N and other parties must abide by the AUHIP Roadmap and permanently end armed hostilities in Darfur, South Kordofan and Blue Nile.
 The UNSC and AU should ensure the government and SPLM-N facilitate the delivery of humanitarian assistance, as stipulated in the Roadmap, 2011 Framework Agreement and 2012 cooperation agreements.
-The UNSC should mandate the establishment of an independent international commission of inquiry for South Kordofan and Blue Nile and actively support efforts to bring ICC indictees to justice.
+The UNSC should actively support efforts to bring ICC indictees to justice.

 States parties to the Rome Statute of the ICC should deny President Bashir entry to their country or should comply with ICC warrants and arrest him.